List of 37 LCDA in Lagos State and their chairmen in 2026

 Read also

-A Local Council Development Areas (LCDA) is a body created by Nigerian State Governments to pursue state-specific development agenda and administrative convenience?
+A Local Council Development Area (LCDA) is a body created by Nigerian State Governments to pursue a state-specific development agenda and administrative convenience.
 The creation of these units became a contentious issue when it first happened in 2003.
 However, the country’s Supreme Court ruled in favour of their existence.

-There are 37 LCDAs in Lagos State.
-Here is a look at all of them and their current chairpersons.
+Here is a look at all the 37 LCDAs in Lagos state and their current chairpersons.

 • Iba: Yisa Jubril